zachary-shah/pyeyes/README.md

 ## Example scripts

-Under `/tests`, run `compare_diffusion.py` to see diffusion weighted image example.
-Run `compare_mrf.py` to see MRF example (Note: offical MRF colormap implementation still a TODO.)
+Under `/tests`, run `compare_mrf.py` to see an example with quantitative data.
+Run `compare_cplx.py` to see examples with complex-valued data.

 # Contributing